ElzaJose/TDK-RDKServiceDocs/userSettings.md

 <details>
 <summary>Developer Tips</summary>
 <br>
-Ensure to handle the case when the preferred languages setting is not set or is empty.
-Also, consider thread safety if this API is to be accessed from multiple threads.
+Ensure to handle the case when the preferred languages are not set.
+Also, consider the scenario where the preferred languages might be set in a different language.
 </details>

 ### Parameters